 After security clearance, a daily library pass will be issued to the applicant at VIC Gate 1 upon presentation of a picture ID.
 The pass is valid to visit the UNCITRAL library premises only; misuse (e.g. visiting other areas in the VIC without permission) will result in the withdrawal of permission.

-The UNCITRAL Law Library maintains an on-line public access catalogue (OPAC) jointly with the other United Nations libraries in Vienna and with the technical support of the United Nations library in Geneva.
+The UNCITRAL Law Library maintains an on-line public access catalogue (OPAC) jointly with other United Nations libraries in Vienna.

 Loans can be made to staff members with a permanent or fixed-term contract of at least one year and to representatives of the Permanent Missions to the United Nations Offices in Vienna.